zibhub/GNDMS/installation-guide/index.md

 Gridconfiguration of GNDMS Software
 -----------------------------------

-GNDMS is configured via a builtin monitoring shell that accesses and modifies the configuration in the database.
+GNDMS is configured via a built-in monitoring shell that accesses and modifies the configuration in the database.

 If you did a fresh installation, the monitoring shell will have been enabled temporarily at this point and you may just proceed.
-Otherwise you need to enable in manually as described in the following section.
+Otherwise you need to enable it manually as described in the following section.

 ### Preparing your System